fyngyrz/soyacro/README.md

 ### Squiggly braces are special, because of macro processing

-If macro processing is on, you need to be mindful about using `{` and `}` as these are used to onvoke macros.
+If macro processing is on, you need to be mindful about using `{` and `}` as these are used to invoke macros.
 If you want to use them as characters in a post, just use `{ls}` for the left squiggly brace, and `{rs}` for the right squiggly brace.
 If there are unbalanced squiggly braces in the text, macro processing is cancelled.